 Stow Memorial Church was built between 1865-1867 as a memorial to Reverend T.Q.
 Stow.
 While he was not directly linked to this church, Stow played a big part in establishing Congregationalism in South Australia.

 Robert George Thomas won a competition to design the church and construction began in 1867.
 The church was completed the following year.

 The building is in an early English Gothic style and the front porch includes detailed stone carvings.
-Irish mason Samuel Peters travelled from Sydney to create the carvings which feature fruits and flowers.
+Stonemason Samuel Peters, who was a second generation mason from Liverpool, was sponsored out to Sydney by his brother to create the carvings which feature fruits and flowers.